PLEASE READ THE FOLLOWING BEFORE DELVING INTO THE STORY!

 I'll be updating this story on Mondays.

-I'm not going to include stuff that'll break the story.
+I'm not going to include stuff that'll break the story/universe/setting.
+Especially not early on.
 (OP characters/skills)

-I have read the LN's up to 21.
-I check canon events and rules by Wiki Mods so I don't destroy Aneko's universe accidentally.
+I have read the LN's up to 22 (so all of them currently).
+I check canon events and rules with individuals so I don't accidentally destroy Aneko's universe.
 I also have this proofread by several individuals.
-Most notably Cannonjet and Norinthemanwonder.
+Most notably Norinthemanwonder.

-You will find some of the worst cuss words censored out, while words like Bitch are still used.
+Now, you will find some of the worst cuss words censored out, while words like Bitch are still used.
 That is a common writing technique used in all sorts of media (Final Fantasy, as an example).
 If you prefer reading the cuss words, read something else that has them.
-I'm not your mom.
+I'm not your dad.

-Welp, with all this out of the way, I hope you, whoever you are, enjoy this long wordy what-if story written by yours truly.
-Good luck!
+Welp, with all this out of the way, I hope you, whoever you are, enjoy this long wordy what-if story written by this bitch of an author.

 Summary: Naofumi Iwatani, the Shield Hero, was summoned to Melromarc.
 Everything looked great... until he overheard his fellow heroes talking about parties sharing experience from kills.
 He then finds out some stuff from his help guide that Myne hadn't told him about.
 In going to Myne to ask his questions, he eavesdrops on her conversation with a nun from the Church of the Three Heroes and learns about a plot against him.
 Betrayed, not wanting to stay and be arrested for a crime he never committed, he runs away from the Capital.
 Now a criminal on the run, Naofumi has to do his best to avoid the Church, the King, and his daughter outside the waves.
 And trust someone who, slave or not, will help him to overcome his own trials and pains past and present; restoring that which he thought he'd lost long ago.